Changes to your rent from April 2021

-But from April 2020 the government has decided that we can increase tenants’ rents by the rate of inflation, which is 1.7 per cent plus 1 per cent increase.
+From April 2020 the government decided that we can increase tenants’ rents by the rate of inflation, which is 0.5 per cent, plus a 1 per cent increase.

 Yes we do.

-Over the last four years we have reduced your rent by 1 per cent each year.
-If we are to fulfil all our promises, keep our homes in good condition and build new ones we need to increase rents this year.
+If we are to fulfil all our promises, keep our homes in good condition and keep them safe, we need to increase rents this year.

 If we keep your rent as it is, we won’t be able to deliver our promises and we will have to make some tough choices to either build less or not at all, to invest less and to do less in our neighbourhoods.

 You can read more about our promises in our Strategic Plan.

 • 5 March 2021 – You’ll get a letter about the increase from us